itaneja2/trajectory_visualization/README.md

 ### Trajectory Processing

-If dealing with multiple trajectories, all trajectories are first [joined] [2] into a single trajectory.
-Then, each frame in the trajectory is [aligned] [3] to the first frame.
+If dealing with multiple trajectories, all trajectories are first [joined](https://mdtraj.org/1.9.4/api/generated/mdtraj.join.html?highlight=join#mdtraj.join) into a single trajectory.
+Then, each frame in the trajectory is [aligned](https://mdtraj.org/1.9.4/api/generated/mdtraj.Trajectory.superpose.html?highlight=superpose#mdtraj.Trajectory.superpose) to the first frame.
 If the simulation consists of an IDR and FD, only the coordinates of the FD are used to align each frame.
 If a FD is present, the aligned coordinates of the FD from the first frame are used to visualize it.

 ### Trajectory Clustering

-To aid in the visualization of trajectories with a large number of frames, each frame is treated as independent instance and [hierarchically clustered] [4] according to its [Root-mean-square deviation] [5] (RMSD).
+To aid in the visualization of trajectories with a large number of frames, each frame is treated as independent instance and [hierarchically clustered](https://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering) according to its [Root-mean-square deviation](https://en.wikipedia.org/wiki/Root-mean-square_deviation_of_atomic_positions) (RMSD).
 Specifically, the RMSD is only calculated with respect to alpha-carbon atoms.
 The user has the option to specify the number of equally spaced alpha-carbon atoms they want to use to calculate the RMSD using the argument `rmsd_ca_resolution`.
 For instance, if an IDP is 30 residues long and `rmsd_ca_resolution = 10`, the alpha-carbon of the 3rd, 6th, 9th, etc. residues will be used to calculate the RMSD.
-This option is provided because the coordinates of residues in a polymer are correlated to a certain extent (as quantitivaley defined by the [persistence length] [6]), so one may get 'better' clusters as they tune that parameter.
-[Ando et. al] [7] cite a persistence length of a C-terminal tail around 1nm (roughly 3 residues).
+This option is provided because the coordinates of residues in a polymer are correlated to a certain extent (as quantitivaley defined by the [persistence length](https://en.wikipedia.org/wiki/Persistence_length)), so one may get 'better' clusters as they tune that parameter.
+[Ando et. al](https://chemistry-europe.onlinelibrary.wiley.com/doi/full/10.1002/cphc.200800210) cite a persistence length of a C-terminal tail around 1nm (roughly 3 residues).
 Granted, this is for a specific system, but provides a good starting point for playing around with this parameter.

 ### Trajectory Visualization